Pivotal, cluster and interface measures for critical planar percolation

 where $A$ is a proper annulus with outer boundary $\p_2 A$ and inner disk $\Delta$.
 See Subsections~\ref{ss.clusters} and~\ref{ss.cothers} for the results.
 Since $\alpha_1^\eta(\eta,1)=\eta^{5/48+o(1)}$, the covariance exponent is $91/48$ in this case.

 Let us note that the cluster measure was also considered in \cite{\CamiaNewmanIsing} for percolation and the FK-Ising model.
 In the case of FK percolation, as explained there, proving a scaling limit result (similar to ours) for the area measure on FK clusters would enable one to construct a magnetization field for the scaling limit of the Ising spin model.
-In \cite{\CamiaNewmanIsing}, Camia and Newman sketched the proof for the tightness of the normalized discrete measures, while the main step in this program, i.e., the question of convergence, will be done in their future joint paper with the first author.
+In \cite{\CamiaNewmanIsing}, Camia and Newman sketched the proof for the tightness of the normalized discrete measures, while the main step in this program, i.e., the question of convergence, is proved in \cite{CGN}.

 The 2-arm case, i.e., the counting measure on the {\bf interfaces}, will be slightly different.
 The setting is that $\Omega$ is a domain with smooth boundary and the so-called Dobrushin boundary conditions: two marked points $a,b\in\p\Omega$, and we are interested in the set of edges of the triangular grid that have one endpoint connected to the boundary arc $ab$ by an open path, and another endpoint connected to the arc $ba$ by a closed path, in the configuration $\omega_\eta$.
 Of course, one usually considers dual edges, i.e., edges on the hexagonal lattice that form the boundary of the open cluster of hexagons connected to $ab$, thus forming an interface $\gamma_\eta$ from $a$ to $b$.
 The normalized counting measure is now